HappyFunCorp/grokkarma/HOWTO.md

 * Again, when running under Docker the actual blockchain data is the local "geth/cbdata" directory, shared with and written to by Docker as a volume

-* To run on Linux behind Nginx, there's a line you'll want to uncomment in docker-compose.yml

 * If you want your site secured via TLS, you probably want to use Let's Encrypt via docker;
 here's a [good guide](https://medium.com/bros/enabling-https-with-lets-encrypt-over-docker-9cad06bdb82b) to doing that.
 If you have SSL set up, you want to replace nginx.conf in "server" with nginx.conf.https,